-Loyalty programs are an excellent way to reward and recognize customers who stick with you.
+Loyalty programs are an excellent way to reward and recognize the customer segment that sticks with you.
 Retail stores regularly do this through store cards.

 Offering exclusive content or early access to your latest product or service are two other ways to reward your most loyal customers and reduce your churn rate.

 5. Improve your customer experience

 Studies have shown that companies that increase customer retention rates by 5% saw an uptick in profits between 25 and 95%.
 Customer retention and experience go hand-in-hand as retention is the result of positive customer experience.
 Improving customer experience not only has an immense effect on brand loyalty, but will ultimately increase customer lifetime value.